Deltaprintr/Rapid-Star/README.md

 # Contribute

 Currently the Rapid Star is not fully supported in OpenPNP due to a few missing mandatory features.
 We're actively looking for developers who would be interested in helping us incorporate support into OpenPNP.
 You can see the [full list of features here](https://docs.google.com/document/d/1N6ggEopUlor0r7kC39QZDpr8pi3T8QCvNgg1l5aPtP0/edit?usp=sharing).
+If you're interested in helping, let us know on our [Discord Server](https://discord.gg/t2FcjAU7hC).

 # Support